-58. Improving storage capacity for solar farms.
-The project will improve storage capacity by providing BESS for solar plants to be developed through IPP at two sites (Fahefa and Matafonua); the additional generation capacity is expected to be 4 MW (2 x 2 MW).
-Both sites will house BESS facilities to provide energy storage of 700 kW and 350 kWh batteries.

-59. Improving storage capacity for wind farms.
-From the feasibility work conducted by in 2016, generating more than a quarter of Tongatapu's energy from solar PV is possible only with wind generation to complement outputs.9 The site at Niutoua has been under investigation for development as a wind farm since early 2014.10 The JICA-financed wind farm is at an advanced stage of development.11 Expansions to the JICA-financed wind farm are expected to provide renewable energy output of up to 5.3 MW.
-Depending on the final configuration of how the turbines are placed on the land, it is estimated that each turbine requires approximately 0.8 ha of land, which allows for adequate buffer.12 The turbines will likely be sited as per the feasibility work undertaken, as close as possible to the coast whilst maintaining an appropriate setback from property boundaries and including a buffer zone to protect the vegetation within the coastal margin.
+- 57. Improving storage capacity for solar farms.
+The project will improve storage capacity by providing one centralized BESS system for solar plants to be developed through IPP at two sites (Fahefa and Matafonua); the additional generation capacity is expected to be 4 MW (2 x 2 MW).
+Both plants will benefit from the proposed centralized BESS facilities. - 58.
+Improving storage capacity for wind farms.
+From the feasibility work conducted by in 2016, generating more than a quarter of Tongatapu's energy from solar PV is possible only with wind generation to complement outputs.
+The site at Niutoua has been under investigation for development as a wind farm since early 2014.
+The JICA-financed wind farm is at an advanced stage of development.
+Expansions to the JICA-financed wind farm are expected to provide renewable energy output of up to 5.3 MW.
+Depending on the final configuration of how the turbines are placed on the land, it is estimated that each turbine requires approximately 0.8 ha of land, which allows for adequate buffer.
+The turbines will likely be sited as per the feasibility work undertaken, as close as possible to the coast whilst maintaining an appropriate setback from property boundaries and including a buffer zone to protect the vegetation within the coastal margin.
 The design proposes the turbines to be located at 90-150m from the coast.
 This turbine positioning was found to best harness the wind resource without encroaching on undisturbed vegetation within the publicly-owned coastal margin.
 The design proposes the wind turbines be placed in a single row in an arc following the coastline.
+The wind farm to be developed through IPP will also benefit from the proposed centralized BESS facilities.

-5. Construction, Operation and Decommissioning
+5. Project Construction, Operation and Decommissioning

-60. Construction and installation activities.
-Construction of the project components on Tongatapu will include the following:

-- Site preparations works, as required for BESS containerized housing, including leveling, compaction, and filling where required. - Site drainage measures, erosion and run-off controls.
-It is important that the facilities are protected from erosion, and that the sites themselves do not create run off and siltation of neighboring properties. - Security fencing will be constructed around new facilities. - Installation of BESS facilities, to be housed in modular containers at each site, as well as at the three existing sites at Popua, Vaini and the Villa.
+- 59. Construction and installation activities.
+Construction of the project components on Tongatapu will include the following: - Site preparations works, as required for BESS containerized housing, including leveling, compaction, and filling where required. - Site drainage measures, erosion and run-off controls.
+It is important that the facilities are protected from erosion, and that the sites themselves do not create run off and siltation of neighboring properties. - Security fencing will be constructed around new facilities. - Installation of BESS facilities, to be housed in modular containers at the three existing sites at Popua, Vaini and the Villa. - Associated connection works into the grid, requiring a mixture of overhead lines and trenches for underground cabling.